vignesh14052002/KnowledgeBase/knowledge_base/Productivity.md

 # Productivity
+## Quotes
+- Parkinson's Law: Work expands to fill the time available for its completion
+  - Don't aim for perfection, aim for completion
+- Pareto Principle: 80% of the effects come from 20% of the causes

+## Action Items
+- prioritize tasks
 - Keep shorter deadlines, frequent feedbacks
 - pomodoro technique: have 5 minute break , 25 minutes work cycle